rusenask/lgc/README.md

 This then gets translated into:
 * http://localhost:8001/stubo/api/v2/delay-policy/objects/delay_1

-LGC gets response and sends it back to the client.
+LGC gets response (with response code) and sends it back to the client.

 ### A little more complex example
 Client calls: